Prateek11234/face-check-project/README.md

 It has various features like auto crop the photo , horizontally align the photo , check for eyes open or not , background is uniform or not , face is frontal or not etc

-it automatically removes the background of the signature which we uploaded and makes the background uniform .
+It automatically removes the background of the signature which we uploaded and makes the background uniform .